EFeru/hoverboard-firmware-hack-FOC/README.md

 Every contribution to this repository is highly appriciated!
 Feel free to create pull requests to improve this firmware as ultimately you are going to help everyone.

-If you want to donate to keep this firmware updated, use the link below:
+If you want to donate to keep this firmware updated, please use the link below:

 [![paypal](https://www.paypalobjects.com/en_US/NL/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=CU2SWN2XV9SCY&currency_code=EUR&source=url)